We subscribe to Box of Broadcasts (BoB), Learning on Screen's on demand TV and radio service for education.

 Once recorded, you’ll find the programme in My BoB, and you can request up to 10 programmes per day.

 Yes.
-To embed a programme or clip, click the Share button under the player window, and copy and paste the link marked ‘embed into your VLE site.
+To embed a programme or clip, click the Share button under the player window, and copy and paste the link marked embed into your VLE site.
+The E-Learning Development Team have written detailed instructions on this:

 You can also use clips in PowerPoint presentations.